romeerez/orchid-orm/packages/docs/src/guide/migration-setup-and-overview.md

 - write migrations in TypeScript
 - write only code to create or add something, and it will be automatically possible to undo the migration
-- it shares the same column types library as the ORM, which allows you to write a `createTable` migration and copy-paste columns to your model
+- it shares the same column types library as the ORM, which allows you to write a `createTable` migration and copy-paste columns to your table class

 ## setup